DeanDodds/milestoneproject4/TESTING.md

 ## Contacts and booking <a id="booking"></a>

-16. As a site user, I want to easily make booking at the brewery.
-So that i can book a table or a brewery tour.
+16. As a site user, I want to easily make a booking at the brewery, so that I can book a table or a brewery tour.
-* Users can make booking for the taproom and brewery tour by filling out the book now forms.
+* Users can make bookings for the taproom and brewery tour by filling out the book now forms.
 Links to both forms are clearly seen throught the site and in the footer.

 ![Brewery tour booking form](/designdocumentation/screenshots/userstories/us16.png) |
 |:--:|